microsoft/microsoft-ui-xaml/CONTRIBUTING_feedback_and_requests.md

 Instead of:

-  - The state of platform is disappointing.
+  - The state of the platform is disappointing.
 I am not going to consider WinUI until my trust has been earned.

 Try this:
   - Deprecation of past frameworks has left me burned.
 The following would go a long way in earning my trust because my company is trying to launch an app next year and will need it supported for at least 5 more: